 Base Model Behavior

-This model shows the presence of alternative stable states (Figure 1) occuring with dominance of species 1 and species 2 based on initial conditions.
+The base model shows the presence of alternative stable states occurring with dominance of species 1 and species 2 based on initial conditions (Figure 1).
 When initial abundance of species 1 is high and species 2 is low, low harvest will maintain high abundance of species 1 and low abundance of species 2 (when harvest of species 2 remains constant).
-At high harvest of species 1, eventually the model results in functional extinction of species 1, while maintaining a moderate abundance of species 2.
-However, when we alternate these (species 2 is initially dominant), we find that even low levels of harvest of species 1 result in functional extinction of species 1, and maintentance of species 2 (again with harvest of species 2 remaining constant).
+At high harvest of species 1, the model eventually results in functional extirpation of species 1, while maintaining a moderate abundance of species 2.
+However, when we alternate these (species 2 is initially dominant), even low levels of harvest of species 1 result in functional extirpation of species 1, and maintenance of species 2 (again with harvest of species 2 remaining constant).

 Figure 1.
 Model run to equilibrium over a range of harvest parameters, no stocking.
 Top panel shows equilibrium abundances for the range of harvests when species 1 is initially dominant.
 Bottom panel shows equilibrium abundances for the range of harvests when species 2 is initially dominant.

-Impact of stocking on system dynamics
+Influence of stocking on system dynamics

 At low levels of stocking of Species 1, increased harvest resulted in dominance of Species 2.
 However, when stocking was increased, dominance of Species 1 also increased (Figure 2).
 In model simulations in which Species 1 initially dominated in the system, low levels of stocking were all that were necessary to maintain the stable state of Species 1 dominance.
-Here, we found hysteresis resulted in increased likelihood that Species 2 would dominate the system at low levels of stocking.
+Here, hysteresis resulted in increased likelihood that Species 2 would dominate the system at low levels of stocking.
 In systems in which Species 2 initially dominated, we found that low levels of stocking were not enough to result in an alternative stable state in which Species 1 dominates.
-In these systems, we found that the presence of hysteresis resulted in higher levels of stocking necessary in order to result in that shift in stable state.
+In these systems, the presence of hysteresis resulted in higher levels of stocking necessary in order to result in a shift in stable state.
 These results indicate that in order to manipulate the stable state of a system, it may be necessary to increase the magnitude of the stocking intervention.

 Fig 2.
 Effect of hysteresis on either maintaining sp1 dominance (A&C) or flipping to a state where sp 1 dominates (B&D).
 This is described for systems with and without hysteresis.
 Green = sp1 >sp2, red = sp2 > sp1.
 Blue line marks boundary where sp1 > sp2 by at least 100 individuals.
 This is shown as an exmaple of what a manager may care about, not just the sp1 is a little more abundant than sp2 but that the diffferent meets some minimum requirement.

-Impact of Managment on system dyanmics
+Influence of management on system dynamics

 optimal strategy and magnitude - How harvest control can influence the stable state of the system (Figure 3).